Last updated: October 2023

 2. All competition teams shall be of twelve players and all players must have active competition handicaps.

-3. All matches from White Tees.
+3. All matches from White Tees (or equivalent competition tee), using the men's course and slope ratings.
 Clubs with more than 18 holes must nominate a designated 18 hole course prior to the start of each season.

-4. Better Ball Match Play with individual strokes 90 % of difference from the player with the lowest course handicap after calculation from the handicap indices under the World Handicap System.
+4. Better Ball Match Play with individual strokes being the full difference of 90% of the course handicaps, after calculation from the handicap indices under the World Handicap System.